ioos/glider-dac/_docs/ngdac-netcdf-file-submission-process.md

 ## Modifying metadata after submission

-In addition to resubmitting files with modified Metadata can be modified by submitting an `extra_atts.json` file in the submission folder.
-Note that this will only change metadata in the netCDF aggregation, not the submitted netCDF files themselves.
+Metadata can be modified either by resubmitting files or by submitting an **extra_atts.json** file in the submission folder.
+Note that using **extra_atts.json** changes the metadata in the NetCDF aggregation only; it does not modify the submitted NetCDF files themselves.

 The file can change either global attributes with the `_global_attrs` key or variable names.
 The attribute key and value are supplied below